Last Updated on

 No, drinking water won’t make the situation worse.
 Keeping your body hydrated is very important during pregnancy.
 When you drink plenty of water, it helps your body flush out all the excess fluids and toxins within in the form of urine.

-Exercising regularly is a great way to get rid of swollen feet and increase the blood circulation.
+Exercising regularly is a great way to get rid of swollen feet and increase blood circulation.
 However, some women have experienced a worsening of the symptoms after exercising.
 Only do those exercises that are recommended for pregnant women.
 You can search for safe workouts for pregnant women online.
+We also recommend consulting a professional yoga teacher for this, and exercise only if your gynaecologist allows you.

 Being overweight reduces blood circulation and puts more pressure on your feet.
 It can also result in fluid buildup in the feet.
 Consult your gynaecologist about whether you can safely lose some kilos.